This one year taught postgraduate programme leads to the degree of MSc in Pure Mathematics and Mathematical Logic.

 For the logic pathway, the dissertation must be in a logic related topic.

-You can also take the course part-time, over a period of two years.
-There is some flexibility in the precise arrangements, but you would normally attend two lecture courses each semester for three semesters before commencing work on your dissertation.
+You can also take the programme part-time, over a period of two years.
+There is some flexibility in the precise arrangements for this programme, but you would normally attend two lecture courses each semester for three semesters before commencing work on your dissertation.

 For additional information, please click here.